+Silence is a time when all rushees are asked not to converse with people other than the rushees and dorm counselors.
+The reason for this is that Panhellenic does not want any of the rushees to choose a sorority based upon outside influence.
+We have found that girls are much happier in a sorority which they themselves have chosen and not the group which parents, boys, etc. encourage them to join.

-- 1. There shall be no contact or conversation between a rushee and sorority member, pledge, or alumna except at the specified rush parties.
-(May say hello.) - 2.
-There is to be no contact with men during rush week. - 3.
-The period of silence begins after convocation on Saturday, Sept.
-6, and ends at 5 p.m.
-Saturday, Sept.
-13, 1958. - 4.
-Sororities are bound by silence and may not deliver letters, telephone calls, or telegrams to rushees at any time.
+1. There shall be no contact or conversation between a rushee and sorority member, pledge, or alumna except at the specified rush parties.
+(May say hello.)

+2. There is to be no contact with men during rush week.

+3. The period of silence begins after convocation on Saturday, September 5 at 7:30 p.m. and ends at 8:00 a.m., Saturday, September 12 with the exception of sorority which ends at 5:00 p.m.
+Saturday, September 12.

+4. Sororities are bound by silence and may not deliver letters, telephone calls, or telegrams to rushees at any time.